Social Studies: 9th Grade United States History I Levels

 8th Grade teachers work in conjunction with students’ English teachers to bring in further reading and writing data to influence the leveling decision as well.
 Additionally, keep in mind that, as far as possible, the Social Studies program content is the same for all students and the overall objectives are the same.

 Also, please consider attending our course selection night for an opportunity to ask questions in person.
-More information on this event, taking place the evening of March 2, 2017, is available here.
+More information on this event will be posted in Spring 2021.